daajoe/runsolver_cg/README.md

 cgroups_2 file:

 	Uses library - "cgroupspy".
 The library is just a way to structure cgroups via trees, not essentially work with cgroups.
-I tried it by using my own commands through subprocess and cmd.
+I tried it by using my own commands through subprocess and cmd to add PID(s).